ShawnKodhe/apex-bank-local/README.md

 # Apex Bank

 Self-hosted finance app for sending money via crypto, Visa card, and M-Pesa.
-Originally built on [Base44](https://base44.com); this version runs entirely on your own server.
+This version runs entirely on your own server.

 ## Stack